School Refusal - Education Alternatives

 Parentline News

-- Notable trends, in addition to the emergence of vaping as a concern for parents, include the increase in calls from fathers and callers aged 30 - 39 years old.
+- Other notable trends, in addition to the continuation of vaping as a concern for parents, include the increase in calls on issues such as children accessing pornography and social media concern.

-- School refusal accounted for 7% of all calls made to the helpline last year.
+- Calls related to childhood anxiety rose significantly from 9% to 13% of all calls with calls on school refusal accounted for 8% of all calls made to the helpline last year.

 There is no typical call